Bulgaria agrees to send heavy military equipment to Ukraine for the first time since the invasion

 Bulgaria, which joined NATO in 2004, still maintains stocks of Soviet-designed weapons and has numerous factories making ammunition for them.

-Although Parliament approved in the principle at the end of last year the provision of military aid to Ukraine, it left the decision about the parameters of such aid to the executive.
+Although Parliament approved in the principle at the end of last year the provision of military aid to Ukraine, it left the decision about the parameters of such aid to the executive, and amid political instability in Bulgaria over the past months, previous administrations had rejected the idea.

-Direct arms supplies to Kyiv were rejected by previous interim governments, appointed by President Rumen Radev.
-He is sympathetic to Russia and recently said that Kyiv was to be blamed for the war and that supplying arms to Ukraine only prolongs the conflict.

-But the new pro-Western government has now decided to send the armored vehicles to Ukraine along with armaments and spare parts.
+But the new government, appointed in June, has now moved to send the armored vehicles to Ukraine along with armaments and spare parts.

 “We must give armored personnel carriers to Ukraine because Ukrainians are fighting not only for their freedom but also for ours,” said liberal lawmaker Ivaylo Mirchev.